iitpkd/courses/cse/CS100 Introduction to Programming.md

 *Basic organization of a computer:* ALU, input-output units, memory, program counter - variables and addresses - instructions: store, arithmetic, input and output

-*Simple sequential programs*
+*Simple sequential programs*,
-*Memory state transitions*
+*Memory state transitions*,
-*Conditional instruction:* if then else, control flow diagrams, nested conditions *Iterations:* while loop and its control flow *Arrays:* indexing, memory model, programs with array of integers, two dimensional arrays *Variants of conditional and iterative instructions*
+*Conditional instruction:* if then else, control flow diagrams, nested conditions, *Iterations:* while loop and its control flow, *Arrays:* indexing, memory model, programs with array of integers, two dimensional arrays, *Variants of conditional and iterative instructions*

 *Pointers:* dereferencing and address operators, pointer and address arithmetic, array manipulation using pointers